WhateverItWorks/NOC.org-ufw/README.md

-# cloudflare-ufw
+# noc.org-ufw
-Script to update UFW with Cloudflare IPs.
+Script to update UFW with noc.org IPs.

 ### Setup
 Assuming that you already have ufw installed (now a pre-installed package in most linux distros), firstly ensure that ufw is not enabled;